LYMPHOMA & DISABILITY BENEFITS

 If you do not have a treating doctor who can perform tests and treat you, then you need to find one.
 On our website, we have a list of free health clinics.
 You can call these resources and many of them will see you for free or for low cost.
 Also, they can refer you to an expert in cancer care.
 Below you will find a list of medical resources in your state:

 Medical records are the evidence that proves you deserve benefits.
 You cannot win benefits by telling the SSA you can’t work, even if you have your mother write a letter that supports your statements.
 Also, going to your doctor twice a year will not help your case.
-Even if there is nothing a doctor can do except treat your symptoms and pain, you must have medical evidence proving you cannot work due to your symptoms.
+Even if there is nothing a doctor can do except treat your symptoms and pain, you must have medical evidence proving you cannot work.
 Without ongoing medical evidence, you will not win SSDI or SSI benefits.

 MEETING SSA’S LISTING 13.05 FOR LYMPHOMA

 There are several ways for the SSA to award you Social Security benefits for lymphoma.
-First, you can qualify for monthly SSDI and SSI benefits if you meet listing 13.05 in SSA’s blue book, also known as the list of impairments.
+First, you can qualify for monthly SSDI and SSI benefits if you meet listing 13.05 in SSA’s Blue Book.
 In order to meet a listing, you must have proof of every element on the list.
 Second, you may get benefits if you “equal” listing 13.05.
 In order to equal the listing, for example, you have to have two or more medical conditions, such as lymphoma and anxiety.
 Combined, both medical conditions may equal the listing.

 Below you will find listing 13.05 for lymphoma.
 Your medical records must show that you have each of the elements on the list in order for the SSA to pay you benefits.